Thynix/pyProbe/README.md

 ### `identifier`

-* `identifier`: Randomly assigned (by default; can be set or randomized again at will) identifier.
+* `identifier`: Randomly assigned (by default; can be set or randomized again at will) integer identifier.
-* `percent`: Very low-precision uptime percentage over the last 7 days.
+* `percent`: Very low-precision integer uptime percentage over the last 7 days.

 ### `link_lengths`

 Each individual reported length has its own entry.
 This table does not have a `duration` column because the next table, `peer_count`, is based off the same probe result and has only one entry for each, which avoids storing that information multiple times for a single returned result.

-* `length`: Difference between the responding node's location and one of its peers' locations.
+* `length`: Floating point difference between the responding node's location and one of its peers' locations.
-* `id`: Each value is shared with the other entries resulting from the same probe result.
+* `id`: Integer ID shared with the other entries resulting from the same probe result.

 ### `peer count`